mattstyles/previn/README.md

 }
 ```

-However, this breaks if we try to mix `Clickable` into `Entity` as clickable either replaces the existing `update` functionality or throws an error saying that the method already exists.
+However, this breaks if we try to mix `Clickable` into `Entity` as clickable either replaces the existing `update` functionality or throws an error saying that the method already exists (depending on the implementation of the mixin function).

 For many mixins, those that add functionality, this isn’t a particular problem.
 But for architectures like React or Angular that define lifecycle methods common to their components a requirement of a mixin could be to hook into those lifecycle methods.